tensorflow/gnn/tensorflow_gnn/models/graph_sage/README.md

 TensorFlow programs can import and use it as described in its [API docs](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/api_docs/python/models/graph_sage.md).

-## Maintenance and stability
+## API stability

-This code is being maintained together with the TF-GNN library.
-However, its API may change between library versions.
+This model is covered by [semantic versioning](https://semver.org/spec/v2.0.0.html) of TensorFlow GNN's open-source releases: new minor versions do not break existing users.